trewknowledge/GDPR/README.md

 ## Changelog

+##### 2.0.9
+* Fix a syntax error introduced after cleaning code with PHPCS.
+* Fix functions that were not checking if registered consents were empty before running.

 ##### 2.0.8
 * Adding a setting to hide plugin generated markup from bots such as Googlebot.
 * Fix cookie category dismiss button not showing up after adding a new category.
 A save was required before the button would appear.